tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: callBack required</strong> thrown as expected
 </blockquote>
 #### getList(model, filter, order)
-<p>This method will clear and populate the list with collection from store.
+This method will clear and populate the list with collection from store.
 The **filter** property can be used to query the store.
-The **order** property can specify the sort order of the list.  _See integration test for more info._</p>
+The **order** property can specify the sort order of the list.  _See integration test for more info._

 &nbsp;<b><i>returns a List populated from store:</i></b>
 ```javascript
 this.shouldThrowError(Error('argument must be a List'), function () {